Leveraged Buyout (LBO) Meaning

 - Operating leverageOperating LeverageOperating Leverage is an accounting metric that helps the analyst in analyzing how a company’s operations are related to the company’s revenues.
 The ratio gives details about how much of a revenue increase will the company have with a specific percentage of sales increase – which puts the predictability of sales into the forefront.

 - Margin improvement potential

 - Cash required to run the business

-- Ability of management to operate efficiently in a highly levered situation
+- The ability of management to operate efficiently in a highly levered situation;

-The following chart summarizes some of the important considerations of an LBO.
+The following chart summarizes some of the important considerations of a Leveraged Buyout.
 You can get a quick gist of an LBO through it.
-Hope that you have learned about what LBO’s are through this article.
+I hope you have learned about what LBOs are through this article.

 |Returns||Between 20%-30% generally|